Academy Fun Sports Day

 Teachers work in teams, supported by subject specialists to develop themes each half term to teach other subjects (including history, geography, art and design).
 Much of this learning is supported by our strong emphasis on arts education including drama, dance, music and visual art.
 This means we can keep the children's learning very topical and relevant.
 It also enables us to promote curriculum links and purposeful opportunities for children to apply their reading, writing, computing, scientific and mathematical skills across all curriculum subjects.
 Please click on the links to the right to view our curriculum overviews for each year group.

-Children with identified Special Educational Need or Disability (SEND) will be assessed to be included on the Special Educational Needs register.
+Children with identified Special Educational Need or Disability (SEND) are assessed to be included on the Special Educational Needs register.
 Provision for these children is then mapped to ensure that they are able to access the full range of curriculum opportunities to progress and succeed.

 Wherever possible we bring in subject specialists to enhance children’s learning.
-Currently subject specialists teach art, physical education, music and in some year groups, computing and swimming.
+Currently subject specialists teach physical education, music, Spanish and, in some year groups , science and swimming.
 We also have a senior teacher specialising in primary/secondary school transition.
 As well as engaging our year 6 pupils in the excitement of change, this prepares them for a smooth progression to secondary school.
-For the most academically able children, we also begin introducing elements of the secondary curriculum early, ensuring they are fully stretched and stimulated.